Periodic multi-pulses and spectral stability in Hamiltonian PDEs with symmetry: Proof of existence results

 Combining everything above, we obtain equation \cref{jumpcond2} and the remainder bound for $R_i$.
 As in \cite[p.
 2093]{SandstedeStrut}, since \cref{eqODE} is a conservative system, if $n-1$ of the jump conditions are satisfied, the final jump condition must automatically be satisfied.
 Since it does not matter which condition we eliminate, we choose to eliminate the last one. \end{proof} \end{lemma}

-As a corollary, periodic single pulse solutions exist for sufficiently large $X_0$, since for that case there are no jump conditions.
-These are periodic orbits which are close to the primary homoclinic orbit $Q(x)$.
+As a corollary, periodic single pulse solutions exist for sufficiently large $X_0$, since in that case there are no jump conditions.
+These are unimodal periodic orbits which are close to the primary homoclinic orbit $Q(x)$.

 \begin{corollary} Periodic single pulse solutions exist for sufficiently large $X_0$. \end{corollary}